alexd106/unix_setups/git_setup.md

     ssh-keygen -t rsa -C "alexd106@gmail.com"
     pbcopy < ~/.ssh/id_rsa.pub

-Then add a new SSH key on github webpage <https://github.com/settings/ssh>
+Then paste a new SSH key on github webpage <https://github.com/settings/ssh>

 Test the SSH using